Welcome To Our Office

 There are hundreds of private and government insurance plans in the United States.
 I have contracts with most of them and am a participating physician with Medicare and Medicaid.
 Knowing the particulars of your plan and eye coverage are your responsibility.
 If your plan requires a referral, you will be asked to present it at the check in desk prior to being seen.
 Many insurance plans do not cover routine eye examinations for glasses or contact lenses, or even with a medical condition, oftentimes the “refraction” part of the examination ( measurement for glasses) is not covered.
 You will be expected to pay for the services not covered at the time of the visit.
 I will be happy to see you with or without insurance and will provide you with an explanation of the charges and itemized statement for your records.
 If there is any difficulty with payment or charges at any time, I will attempt to work with you so that our professional relationship may continue.
 Renee Garza owner of Advanced Billing and Consulting is our certified medical billing company and can be reached at 877-518-3937 or email at email@example.com.
 Of course, you may call the office during office house with any questions.

-I realize the healthcare and third party payor landscape is changing rapidly and I will make every effort to stay abreast of the changes and comply with all the rules and regulations so that you can be properly cared for and your claims can be properly billed.
-This most recent requirement for asking your race, language, and ethnicity seems unnecessary to me but is now required by the government and private carriers will soon follow suit.
+We realize the healthcare and third party payor landscape is changing rapidly and we will make every effort to stay abreast of the changes and comply with all the rules and regulations so that you can be properly cared for and your claims can be properly billed.